Zijun-Astro/Zijun-Astro.github.io/_publications/2025-06-08-paper-title-number-5.md

 date: 2025-03-31
 venue: 'Publications of the Astronomical Society of the Pacific'
 paperurl: 'https://iopscience.iop.org/article/10.1088/1538-3873/adbfbb'
-Citation: 'Jankowski, A.; Becker, J.; Soares-Furtado, M., Vanderburg, A.; He, Z.
+citation: 'Jankowski, A.; Becker, J.; Soares-Furtado, M., Vanderburg, A.; He, Z.
 The Ambiguous Age and Tidal History for the Ultra-Hot Jupiter TOI-1937Ab, Publications of the Astronomical Society of the Pacific. [arXiv:2503.15802](https://arxiv.org/abs/2503.15802)
 '
 ---